Raspberries

 Japanese Beetle

 I have even been up on a ladder, shaking the branches of the tree.
 The beetles fall like rain.
 It no longer bothers me when they fall on my clothes (or down my shirt).
 I pick them off and put them in my bowl of soapy water.
 My husband watches with amusement.
-He is content to manage the beetle bagger.
-(Last year we saw the amazing results of the beetle bagger.

 As I walked through the yard today I realized that I have been obsessed with getting rid of the beetles.
 The garden needs my nurture—watering, fertilizing.
 I can’t just focus on the pests.